Mead: Fermentation process

 Meads often ferment at the same temperatures as wine, and the yeast used in mead making is often identical to that used in wine making (particularly white wines).

 By measuring the specific gravity of the mead before and throughout the fermentation process using a hydrometer or refractometer, mead makers can determine the proportion of alcohol by volume in the final product.

 With many different styles of mead, various processes are employed, although most producers use techniques recognizable from wine-making, including racking into another container for a secondary fermentation.
 Some larger commercial producers allow primary and secondary fermentation in the same vessel.
 Racking is done for two reasons: it lets the mead sit away from the remains of the yeast cells (lees) that have died during the fermentation process and have time to clear.
 Cloudiness can be caused by yeast, or suspended protein molecules.
 The pectin from any fruit that is used can also give the mead a cloudy look.
 The cloudiness can be cleared up by either "cold breaking", leaving the mead in a cold environment overnight, or by using a fining material such as sparkolloid, bentonite, egg white, or isinglass.
-If the mead-maker wishes to backsweeten the product (that is, add supplementary sweetener) or prevent it from oxidizing, potassium metabisulfite and potassium sorbate are added.
+If the mead-maker wishes to back sweeten the product (that is, add supplementary sweetener) or prevent it from oxidizing, potassium metabisulfite and potassium sorbate are added.
 After the mead clears, it is bottled and distributed.

 Primary fermentation usually takes 28 to 56 days, after which the must is placed in a secondary fermentation vessel for 6 to 9 months of aging.
 Length of primary and secondary fermentation can vary considerably due to numerous factors, such as floral origin of the honey and its natural sugar and microorganism contents, must water percentage, pH, additives used, and strain of yeast, among others.
-Although supplementation of the must with non-nitrogen based salts, or vitamins has been tested to improve mead qualities, no evidence suggests that adding micronutrients reduced fermentation time or improved quality.
-Cell immobilization methods, however, proved effective for enhancing mead quality.
+Although supplementation of the must with non-nitrogen based salts, or vitamins has been tested to improve mead qualities, evidence suggests that adding micronutrients does not reduce fermentation time or improved quality when using dark honey varieties, which can often be naturally rich in micronutrients.
+Cell immobilization methods, however, proved effective for enhancing mead quality across multiple honey varieties.